 Housing and Schools

 Boston and Cambridge schools are variable but the schools in Brookline, Newton and many other suburban communities are outstanding.
 The Greatschools website contains considerable information about individual schools.
-Other useful information about public schools, private schools, and charter schools is also available.
+Data on test scores for children in Massachusetts schools is also available here.